ratwolfzero/hopalong_python/README.md

 will end up in a kind of "singularity"
 <br />

-Using the math.copysign function [copysign(1.0, x)] has the same effect as described above
+By the way: Using the math.copysign function [copysign(1.0, x)] has the same effect as described above

 Have fun!